 Depending on the method used and number of treatments completed, acne scar removal results can be permanent.
 However, results will be affected by the natural ageing process and if patients fail to ensure proper aftercare.
 Maintenance treatments also determine the longevity of results.

-As such, I always urge patients to avoid getting complacent and to continue practicing good skincare habits, like applying sunblock and moisturiser frequently.
+As such, I always urge patients to avoid getting complacent and to continue practising good skincare habits, like applying sunblock and moisturiser frequently.
 This is especially important post-laser treatment!